 Truth: For some customers, Shared Ownership is a stepping stone towards 100% ownership and for others, as circumstances change, they may wish to sell their home.

 When you want to sell, you need to contact your housing provider to let them know.
-As there are often long waiting lists for Shared Ownership homes, your provider will then has a set period of time (as outlined in the terms of your lease) to try and sell your home to other buyers who are looking to purchase through the scheme.
+As there are often long waiting lists for Shared Ownership homes, your provider will then have a set period of time (as outlined in the terms of your lease) to try and sell your home to other buyers who are looking to purchase through the scheme.
 After this time, you will be able to advertise the property yourself, selling privately or through an estate agent of your choice.

 Share to Buy is a one stop shop for affordable homes.
 On our website, you can search for properties, compare mortgages, and find out all you need to know about alternative home buying schemes using our FAQs and guides.